 An implementation of an effective search is one of the most difficult tasks in development, but it's also a key to success of many websites and applications.
 A quick search and retrieval of relevant results affect the quality of customer service so that visitors can efficiently find the content they seek.

 High traffic sites and sites with a difficult internal structure running search queries against a database can affect overall performance.
-To resolve this problem and reduce a number of queries to the database we can extend the standard Drupal functionality using different search platforms.
+To resolve this problem and reduce the number of queries to the database we can extend the standard Drupal functionality using different search platforms.
 Also, these solutions provide a more flexible functionality such as a faceted, fuzzy, or reversed search.

-In this article we described the most useful and easy-to-integrate with Drupal search engines.
+In this article, we described the most useful and easy-to-integrate with Drupal search engines.
 Overall, we made a review of strengths and weaknesses of different systems depending on project requirements.

-At the site design stage we need to figure out what content site's visitors should be able to find and then figure out the best instrument to implement it depending on our requirements.
+At the site design stage, we need to figure out what content site's visitors should be able to find and then figure out the best instrument to implement it depending on our requirements.

 Drupal comes with the built-in search module, which may be enough for small websites or websites with a simple structure.
 But it doesn't provide much customization (for example, you may want to display different kinds of products, depending on a user role, or you may want to introduce a faceted classification).
 This module can perform poorly on high-traffic and large websites because of all the queries running through a database.
 For large scale websites with lots of content, this option could potentially eat up your server resources and slow down the website.